How do I redeem my voucher? For which dates is it valid?

 Age restrictions are as follows:

-For scheduled group tours, the minimum age is 12 years old.
+For scheduled tours, the minimum age is 12 years old.
 However, for private tours the minimum age is 5 years old, with final approval and specific logistical requirements (such as porter or stock assist) determined on a case by case basis.

 How much extra money should people budget?